TRIPTYK/nfw-cli/docs/GenerateRoute.md

 genroute
 ## Options
 ### --all
-- Description: Generate a route for each of all methods.
+- Description: Generates a route for each of all methods.
 - Type: boolean
 - Default: false
 - Example: